-From the Miami Herald
+From the Miami Herald:

 In GOP State of the Union responses, different messages in English and Spanish on immigrationThe Conservative Treehouse puts Gov. Nikki Haley’s English version and Rep. Mario Diaz-Balart’s Spanish-language version in an easier-to-compare format to make clear how different they are.
 For example,

 Spanish (Via Diaz-Balart): No one who is willing to work hard, abide by our laws, and love the United States should ever feel unwelcome in this country.
 It’s not who we are.

 ♦ English (Via Haley): At the same time, that does not mean we just flat out open our borders.
 We can’t do that.
 We cannot continue to allow immigrants to come here illegally.
-And in this age of terrorism, we must not let in refugees whose intentions cannot be determined.Spanish (Via Diaz-Balart): At the same time, it’s obvious that our immigration system needs to be reformed.
-The current system puts our national security at risk and is an obstacle for our economy.
+And in this age of terrorism, we must not let in refugees whose intentions cannot be determined.There’s more like this at the Treehouse.

 There’s a general reason why a self-governing republic works better when politics is carried out among people who all speak one language.
 Historically, there’s a word commonly associated with a multilingual polity: empire.